UR Dodgeball Rules

 5th tiebreaker – coin flip

-THE EVENT COORDINATOR IS RESPONSIBLE FOR THE SAFE AND EFFICIENT RUNNING OF YOUR LEAGUE.
-ANY RULINGS BY THE COORDINATOR ARE TO BE RESPECTED.
+THE ON-SITE STAFF IS RESPONSIBLE FOR THE SAFE AND EFFICIENT RUNNING OF YOUR LEAGUE.
+ANY RULINGS BY THE ON-SITE STAFF ARE TO BE RESPECTED.

 PLEASE REMEMBER THAT DODGEBALL IS A FUN AND SOCIAL SPORT!